LappleApple/awesome-leading-and-managing/README.md

 - Diversity and Gender **(in progress)**
 - Time Management and Meetings
 - Hiring and Firing
-- Motivation and “Retention” (I hate that word)
+- Motivation and “Retention” (we hate that word)
 - Postmortems, Retrospectives, and Conflict Resolution

 ## FAQ